carpentries-incubator/lc-litsearchr/_episodes/04-create-a-working-directory.md

 ~~~
 # Determine which directory your R session is using as its current working directory using getwd().
 getwd()

-# Assign the value of the current working directory to a variable called "lesson.dir".
-lesson.dir <- getwd()

-# Set your working directory to "lesson.dir" with the setwd() command.
-setwd(lesson.dir)
 ~~~
 {: .language-r}

+To set your new working directory go to:
+1. Under `Session` at the top
+2. Scroll down to `Set Working Directory`
+3. Select `Choose Directory`
+4. Choose the folder `litsearchr` on your desktop

 * On Windows computers, directories in file paths are separated with a backslash `\`.
 However, in R, you must use a forward slash `/`.
 Tip: you can copy and paste from the Windows Explorer (or Mac Finder) window directly into R and use the find/replace (Ctrl/Cmd + F).
-* The directory must be in quotation marks.
+* The directory name must be in quotation marks.

 ## Exploring your working directory